Questions about Secure by Design

 - an industry panel with representatives from suppliers who work with government on the delivery of digital services

-- colleagues from NCSC and Government Security Group (GSG)
+- colleagues from the NCSC and the GSG

-The milestones, key decisions and outputs of Secure by Design have been signed off by the CDDO Senior Leadership Team and are being regularly presented for approval and endorsement by the:
+The milestones, key decisions and outputs of Secure by Design have been signed off by the GDS Senior Leadership Team and are being regularly presented for approval and endorsement by the:

 - CISO Forum